hashicorp/terraform-provider-azurerm/website/docs/r/policy_definition.html.markdown

 page_title: "Azure Resource Manager: azurerm_policy_definition"
 sidebar_current: "docs-azurerm-resource-policy-definition"
 description: |-
-  Creates a policy for all of the resource groups under the subscription.
+  Manages a policy for all of the resource groups under the subscription.
 ---

 # azurerm_policy_definition

-Creates a policy for all of the resource groups under the subscription.
+Manages a policy for all of the resource groups under the subscription.

 ## Example Usage